tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-for-unreal-5-6-development-2025-10-05.md

 # [Creating a Stream Depot](https://help.perforce.com/helix-core/quickstart/current/Content/quickstart/admin-create-depot.html)

 Perforce uses these things called "depots" which act the same as a `git` repository if you're familiar.
 The conventional way to work with depots is by giving each project its own depot.
-The process for this is super simple when using the P4Admin application we downloaded before so I'm going to just use the video they provide on their own guide here.
+For this next section, the process is fairly simple and straightforward when using the P4Admin application downloaded earlier.
+With that said, I'm going to just embed the relevant videos for the upcoming steps they provide as they get the job done.

 <div style="width: 100%; display: flex; justify-content: center; margin: 20px 0;">
   <iframe